Bhukyapramod/Netflix_shows_Recommendation/README.md

-Please watch out at Read-Me file
+Please check out at (other)READ-ME file